Mayank447/C-Shell/README.md

 ### Directory structure

 - `src` folder contains all the source code of the project which are mainly `.c` files.
-Each `.c` file implements a functionality/command e.g. `bg` command
+Each `.c` file implements a functionality/command e.g. `proclore` command
 - `include` folder contains all the header files associated with the format `.h`.
 - `include/libs.h` is the main header file which imports all the other custom header files.